najwaWali/NaiveBayesClassifierFromScratch/README.md

 # NaiveBayesClassifierFromScratch

 This project implements a Naive Bayes classifier from scratch (without libraries) using Python.
-The classifier is used to detect whether patien has the diabetes or not.
+The classifier is used to detect whether a patient has diabetes or not.

 ### Naive Bayes classifier